 By Dara O’Sullivan and Ilan Solot

-Indonesia: Effective June 29, the Central Bank of Indonesia announced they will extend the reduced FX and bond market trading hours until July 15.
+Indonesia: Effective July 15, the Central Bank of Indonesia announced they will extend the reduced FX and bond market trading hours until further notice.
 The revised hours of operations are now 9:00am until 3:00pm, compared previous trading hours from 8:00am until 4:00pm.

 Sri Lanka: On June 1, local banks extended their COVID-19 trading hours.
 Banks are now operating on an amended schedule of 8:30am to 3:00pm local time.
 Previously, banks were operating on a reduced schedule of 8:30am to 1:15pm to facilitate with trading, settlement, cash clearing and FX related activities.

 Philippines: On May 14, the Philippine government extended the nationwide lockdown.
 The market continues to operate under reduced hours from 9:00 to 14:00.
 The cut off for FX activity is set at 2:00 pm.

 India: The Reserve Bank of India (RBI) announced on April 30 an extension of the current lockdown scenario until further notice.
 All markets will be open from 10:00am to 2:00pm.
 For any clients actively trading this market, please continue to observe the current reduced temporary trading hours.

 Kenya: The market has been experiencing limited USD liquidity and delays in repatriations.
 The FX market reduced its trading hours on March 30 and now operates from 9:00 am until 2:00 pm until further notice.

 Ghana: The FX market continues to experience limited foreign currency liquidity.
 Local banks warned about possible delays in repatriations.

 Chile: The Chilean interbank FX market reduced its operating hours.
 The FX market will close at 1:00 pm until further notice.